mamuso/weekly-update-action/README.md

 - `token` - GitHub token/PAT (default: empty)
 - `post_template` - Markdown file for discussion post (default: `.github/weekly-post.md`)
 - `reminder_template` - Markdown file for reminder reply (default: `.github/weekly-reminder.md`)
-- `lables` - List of labels.
+- `labels` - List of labels.
 This is a multiline field.
 Labels should exist in the repository (default: empty)

 The action finds discussions by title.
 Use date or shortdate in titles/templates for automatic date processing.